Silvenga/silvenga.com/src/posts/archive/pci-passthough-hpe-servers.md

 > - https://www.kernel.org/doc/Documentation/Intel-IOMMU.txt
 > - https://software.intel.com/content/www/us/en/develop/articles/intel-virtualization-technology-for-directed-io-vt-d-enhancing-intel-platforms-for-efficient-virtualization-of-io-devices.html

-## Why doesn't the BIOS want to share?
+## Why Doesn't the BIOS want to Share?

 So, RMRR only describes the error message.
 But why is the BIOS setting up RMRR in the first place?